 In the 1940s, the Christian Church designated the ‘Wartime Service Fund’ to respond to the multiple humanitarian crises created by World War II.
 Out of that initial response, Week of Compassion was formed, and the partners and relationships rooted in that work continue to address the needs of refugees and displaced persons around the globe.
-Eight decades later, there are more refugees and displaced persons in the world than at any other time in our history.
-As climate crisis persists, the world deals with a pandemic/endemic reality, and national/international conflicts carry on, the crisis grows daily.
+Eight decades later, there are more refugees and displaced persons than at any other time in our global history.
+As climate crisis persists, the world deals with pandemic/endemic reality, and national/international conflicts carry on, the crisis grows daily.
 Channels of support are increasingly complex, and the response of the faith community is more important than ever.
-In Matthew 25, Jesus draws on his own Jewish tradition and maintains God’s insistence that we welcome the stranger.
-Welcoming one in his name, is welcoming Christ himself.
-Millions of refugees have resettled in the United States over the years, most assisted by faith communities responding to this call for true welcome.
-We carry on this legacy, and live out the call of Christ, to provide radical welcome and hospitality to all of God’s children.
+In Matthew 25, Jesus draws on his own Jewish heritage, repeating God’s insistence that we welcome the stranger.
+To welcome in his name welcomes Christ himself.
+Millions of refugees have resettled in the United States over the years, most assisted by faith communities, living out the call of Christ, to provide radical welcome and hospitality to all of God’s children.

-Refugee ministry involves a variety of levels of commitment, with room for churches and individuals of all capacities to take part.
-Congregations and individuals interested in resettlement work can connect, advocate, give, and prepare to welcome refugees, whether or not a crisis is present.
-Week of Compassion provides support and resources along the way, connects you to your closest resettlement office, and accompanies you as you do the work to be ready when family resettlement is needed.
+Refugee resettlement involves a variety of entry points for congregations and individuals, at any capacity of time and resource.
+Those willing to respond can connect, advocate, give, and prepare to welcome refugees, whether or not a crisis is present.
+Week of Compassion provides support and resources, connects you to your closest resettlement office, and accompanies you as you do the work to be ready when family resettlement is needed.